The extremely successful first Isle of Man Festival of Motorcycling took place in 2013.

 Manx Grand Prix (MGP)

 Held traditionally at the end of August or beginning of September, the Manx Grand Prix is the quieter, more relaxed cousin of the TT.

 Taking place on the same 37.73 mile 'Mountain' circuit though, it consists of four-lap races in separate classes: MGP Newcomers', SuperTwin/Lightweight MGP, Junior MGP and the Senior MGP.

 The MGP, which is organised by the Manx Motor Cycle Club, began life in 1923 as the 'Manx Amateur Road Races' before being renamed the Manx Grand Prix in 1930.

 It has historically been a good platform for talented riders to test their mettle before competing in the TT and other major events.
 As with the TT, there are plenty of supporting attractions including, club meetings and beach racing, to name a couple.

 Entries for the Manx Grand Prix can now be made online.
-This year's event starts with the first practice session scheduled for Saturday 19th August 2017, with the first race to then take place on Saturday 26th August 2017.
+This year's event started with the first practice session on Saturday 19th August 2017, with the first race then taking place on Saturday 26th August 2017.

 More information including competitor profiles can be found on the Manx Grand Prix's official website here.